spine-cpp Runtime Documentation

 Skeletons

-Setup pose data (skeleton data, texture atlases) are supposed to be shared between game objects. spine-cpp provides the Skeleton struct to facilitate this sharing.
-Every game object receives its own instance of Skeleton which in turn references an SkeletonData and Atlas instance as data sources.
+Setup pose data (skeleton data, texture atlases) are supposed to be shared between game objects. spine-cpp provides the Skeleton class to facilitate this sharing.
+Every game object receives its own instance of Skeleton which in turn references a SkeletonData and Atlas instance as data sources.

 The Skeleton can be freely modified, e.g. by procedurally modifying bones, applying animations or setting attachments and skins specific to a game object, while the underlying skeleton data and texture atlas stay in tact.
-This mechanism and setup allow sharing SkeletonData and Atlas instances by any amount of game objects.
+This way, SkeletonData and Atlas instances can be shared by any amount of game objects.

 Creating skeletons